 - Change occlusion (position of the teeth)

 Veneers are a popular option in cosmetic dentistry, as the procedure is faster and less invasive compared to crowns or dental implants.
+When done correctly, they are an excellent way to extend the life of your smile.
 However, traditional veneers still often require the dentist to remove healthy portions of the enamel to create more space around the teeth.
-Once the enamel is gone, it cannot ever be replaced and the porcelain veneers can never be removed.
-Normal prep veneers don’t ruin teeth.
-When done correctly, they are fantastic ways to extend the life of your smile.
+Once the enamel is gone, it cannot ever be replaced.
+Traditional veneers remove about half as much enamel as teeth crowns.

 What are “No-Prep” Veneers?

 No-prep veneers are thin laminates of non-brittle porcelain that are able to bond with teeth.
+They are a conservative as using composite resin.
 They’re as durable and strong as traditional veneers, but due to their thinness, they also preserve the natural coloring of the teeth.
-This means they can be crafted to cover any blemishes or discolorations on the teeth, without creating a one-shade, unnatural-looking smile.
+This means they can be crafted to cover any blemishes or stains on the teeth, without creating a one shade, unnatural looking smile.
+No-prep veneers require the teeth to be straight.
+Short term braces before the veneers may be done.

 The Technology Behind No-Prep Veneers